Transfer Student Requirements

 If you're transferring from another state, your transfer credits will be evaluated on an individual, course-by-course basis.
 Refer to the UND Registrar's Office for Transfer Program Agreements or Course Equivalencies (TES) for more information on how your credits may transfer to UND.

-Refer to the transfer advisor contact list to find the best person from your major of interest to answer your advisement-related questions.
+Refer to our list of Student Advisor Contacts to find the best person from your major of interest to answer your advisement-related questions.

 After you're admitted and have declared a major, you'll be assigned an academic advisor within your college.
 You should visit with your advisor early and often to discuss your educational goals and ensure you stay on track for graduation.
 Your advisor assignment will be posted in Campus Connection, UND's student account system.